moneybutton/docs/docs/react-money-button.md

 | `amount`   | `string`                      | required  |
 | `currency` | `string` (`USD`, `BCH`, etc.) | required  |

-Also, the `callback` function must look like this:
+Also, the `onPayment` function must look like this:

 ```
-function myCallback (err, payment) {
+function myOnPaymentCallback (payment) {
     // ...
 }
 ```